ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) They are too expensive
+A) They are harder to work with

-B) They are not as strong as regular springs
+B) There's a compromise in spring characteristics to make them stainless

-C) There's a compromise in spring characteristics to make them stainless
+C) They are too expensive

-D) They are harder to work with
+D) They are not as strong as regular springs

 ---

-There's a compromise in spring characteristics to make them stainless
+B) There's a compromise in spring characteristics to make them stainless

 ///